serpapi/clauneck/README.md

 http://another-ip:another-port
 ```

-You can add --proxy option in command line to utilize the file:
+You can add --proxy option in the command line to utilize the file:
 ```
 clauneck --api_key YOUR_SERPAPI_KEY --proxy proxies.txt --output results.csv --q "site:*.ai AND inurl:/contact OR inurl:/contact-us"
 ```